dbeley/subreddit_tracker/README.md

 ## Autostarting

 Systemd services and their respective timers are provided in the systemd-service/ folder.

-You will have to change the service files to launch the script in another directory or to launch it with other options.
+You will have to change the service files to launch the script in another directory or to launch it with other options (by default the service files launch the script in a pipenv virtualenv located in the same directory as the script).

-The timer is set to launch the script every hour.
+The timer is set to launch the script every 10 minutes.

-Then copy the service and the timer files in ~/.config/systemd/user/
+You will have to copy the service and the timer files in ~/.config/systemd/user/

 You can launch the timer with